AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/upgrade-dse-0.6.3.md

     COMMIT;
     ```

-3. Update your connector deployment to use the new dse-0.6.3 image.
+3. Update your connector to use DSE v0.6.3 images.